TheShinriel/demo-email-notif/README.md

 body: "A new commit has been pushed!
 Commit message: ${{ github.event.head_commit.message }}"
 ```

-## Conclusion
+## Full documentation

-This GitHub Action is a simple and effective way to stay notified of changes to your repository.
-By setting up this workflow, you can ensure that you receive timely notifications for every push to the `main` branch.

-For more information on GitHub Actions, refer to the [official documentation](https://docs.github.com/en/actions).
+For more information on this actions, refer to the [official documentation](https://github.com/dawidd6/action-send-mail).